bhavithran1/Crypto-Data-Labeller/README.md

 <br>

 1. Install all the required packages and import them in python
-2. Convert your own dataset to parquet format(Saves time and is more space-efficient)
+2. Convert your own dataset to parquet format (Saves time and is more space-efficient)
+3. Change the path in the labeller script to your own dataset
-3. Run labeller-slow  through backtesting.py(This will give more insight but takes a long time
+4. Run labeller-slow  through backtesting.py (This will give more insight but takes a long time)
-4. Run labeller-fast for fast coversion of dataset into labels
+5. Run labeller-fast for fast coversion of dataset into labels

 <br>
 <br>